-A parent should make their application by 15 January 2024 for normal Reception entry, stating that they wish to enter Reception a year later than normal for their child's age, and providing information to support their request if they wish to do so.
-If it is agreed that the child can be educated in a younger year group, the application will be withdrawn and parents will be required to re-apply between 1 September 2024 and 15 January 2025 for entry into Reception in September 2025.
+A parent should make their application by 15 January 2025 for normal Reception entry, stating that they wish to enter Reception a year later than normal for their child's age, and providing information to support their request if they wish to do so.
+If it is agreed that the child can be educated in a younger year group, the application will be withdrawn and parents will be required to re-apply in the following year for entry into Reception in September 2026.